antariandel/daqhats_dev/README.md

-# MCC HAT Development
+# MCC DAQ HAT Library
 <table>
-	<tr><td>Info<td>Contains C and Python Libraries for interacting with Measurement Computing HAT boards.
+	<tr><td>Info<td>Contains C and Python Libraries for interacting with Measurement Computing DAQ HAT boards.
 	<tr><td>Author<td>Measurement Computing
 </table>

 ## About
-This is the development repository for Measurement Computing HAT boards.
-The **daqhats** package was created and is supported by Measurement Computing Corporation (MCC).
+This is the development repository for Measurement Computing DAQ HAT boards.
+The **daqhats** library was created and is supported by Measurement Computing Corporation (MCC).

 ## Prerequisites
-- Rasbian or Rasbian Lite image
+- Raspbian or Raspbian Lite image (may work with other Raspberry Pi operating systems)
-- Raspberry Pi A+, B+, 2, and 3
+- Raspberry Pi A+, B+, 2, or 3
 - C, C++, Python 2.7 or Python 3.4
-- *other requirements?*

 ## Raspberry Pi Configuration
-1. Download the latest image of Raspbian (larger, contains graphical interface and programs) or Raspbian lite (smaller, terminal only.)
-2. Write the image to a micro SD card using an image writer tool such as Win32 Disk Imager
-3. After the image has been written, a new drive letter should be available with the contents of one partition on the SD card.
-   If you are going to use the Pi over ssh, create an empty text file in this drive named "ssh".
-This will enable the ssh server after the Pi boots.
-4. Install the SD card in your Pi, connect it to the network (if using Ethernet), and then power on the Pi.
-5. Log into the Pi (locally with keyboard / monitor, or remotely using ssh) using the default user *pi* and password *raspberry*.
-The default hostname is *raspberrypi*, so if no other Pis with this name are on your network, and your PC has Bonjour support, you can ssh to the Pi using the destination *raspberrypi.local*.
-6. Change the hostname to a unique value by running `sudo raspi-config`, select "Hostname", and enter the new hostname.
-This allows you to access your Pi on the network by hostname, and makes the default hostname available to other users installing new Pi boards.
-   Select "Finish", then allow the Pi to reboot.
-7. Log in to your Pi with the new hostname, for example *hostname.local*.
+Follow the instructions at https://www.raspberrypi.org/help/ for setting up a Raspberry Pi.

 ## Build Instructions
-1. Power off the Raspberry Pi and attach one or more HAT boards, using unique address settings for each.
-Refer to [Installing the HAT board](https://nwright98.github.io/daqhats/hardware.html) for detailed information. (*update link to mccdaq repo when available*)
+1. Power off the Raspberry Pi and attach one or more DAQ HAT boards, using unique address settings for each.
+Refer to [Installing the HAT board](https://www.mccdaq.com/PDFs/Manuals/DAQ-HAT/hardware.html) for detailed information.
    When using a single board, leave it at address 0 (all address jumpers removed.)
 One board must always be at address 0 to ensure that the OS reads a HAT EEPROM and initializes the hardware correctly.
 2. Power on the Pi, log in, and open a terminal window (if using the graphical interface.)
 3. Update your installation packages and install git (if not installed):